• Data Collection

 Many companies waste time and money by making order fulfillment errors, failing to streamline the shipping process and neglecting to reduce warehouse costs.
 RFgen warehousing experts estimate the cost of a single data error to range from $50-$100.
 Each data error in turn can create an incorrectly fulfilled order.
 In a warehouse processing, hundreds of order lines per day at a low accuracy rate – 60% is the highest achievable using manual processes – a business still tracking inventory manually could be hemorrhaging money.
 Chargebacks, returns, non-compliance and additional overhead may result.
 Add to this the intangible damage to your company’s reputation with customers in today’s highly competitive markets, and it’s evident that help is needed.

-A barcode data collection system can help businesses avoid processing errors and incorrect shipments by enabling perfect data capture.
+A barcode data collection system can help businesses avoid processing errors and incorrect shipments by enabling perfect mobile data capture.
 High-quality data can then be used to reduce costs and make operations more efficient.

 In the past, companies had no choice but to rely on manual and printed pick lists, explained Practical Ecommerce contributor Dale Traxler.
 The lengthy process included many steps: